demisto/content/Packs/AzureStorage/Integrations/AzureStorage/README.md

 - Azure Service Management - permission `user_impersonation` of type Delegated
 - Microsoft Graph - permission `offline_access` of type Delegated

-In order to add permission navigate:
+To add a permission:

+1. Navigate to **Home** > **App registrations**.
+2. Search for your app under 'all applications'.
+3. Click **API permissions** > **Add permission**.
-Home -> App registrations -> Search for you App under 'all applications' -> API permissions -> Add permission -> search for the specific Microsoft API -> select the specific permission of type Delegated.
+4. Search for the specific Microsoft API and select the specific permission of type Delegated.

 ### Authentication Using the Authorization Code Flow (recommended)

 1. To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
 To add the registration, refer to the following [Microsoft article](https://docs.microsoft.com/en-us/microsoft-365/security/defender/api-create-app-web?view=o365-worldwide#create-an-app) steps 1-8.
-2. In the **Authentication Type** field, select the **Authorization Code** option.
+2. In the *Authentication Type* field, select the **Authorization Code** option.
-3. In the **Application ID** field, enter your Client/Application ID.
+3. In the *Application ID* field, enter your Client/Application ID.
-4. In the **Client Secret** field, enter your Client Secret.
+4. In the *Client Secret* field, enter your Client Secret.
-5. In the **Tenant ID** field, enter your Tenant ID .
+5. In the *Tenant ID* field, enter your Tenant ID .
-6. In the **Application redirect URI** field, enter your Application redirect URI.
+6. In the *Application redirect URI* field, enter your Application redirect URI.
 7. Save the instance.
 8. Run the `!azure-storage-generate-login-url` command in the War Room and follow the instruction.